 SouthState Bank

-SouthState Bank, which opened in 1992 in Winter Haven, is the largest regional bank in Florida.
-Operating over 240 branches in six states, including Virginia and South Carolina, it offers an extensive range of banking and investment products.
+SouthState Bank, the largest regional bank in Florida, has over 240 branches across six states, including Virginia and South Carolina.
+It offers checking and savings accounts, investment products, and loan options for both individuals and businesses.

 Synovus Bank